annadeg/jwst-msafit/README.md

 export msa_refdata=/path/to/my/msafit_ref_data/
 ```

-Install by downloading or cloning the repository.
-Then cd to jwst-msafit and:
+Install the software by downloading or cloning the repository.
+Then cd to jwst-msafit and type:
 ```
 python -m pip install .
 ```